sensson/docker-magento2/DOCKER.md

 but it is important to pick one.
 2.2.1-1 could work, where -1 would be the release within the 2.2.1 branch, but others could work better depending on your use case.

+# Gitlab, CI and composer

+At some point you need to get all dependencies with composer.
+We thought it made most sense to have our CI do this for us.
+In our build process we pass on the required credentials to download any private modules.

+An example .gitlab-ci.yml has been provided for those who use Gitlab for their repositories.
+It should give a pretty decent idea for Travis and Circle CI users too.